 These smoky sweet vegan collard greens are the perfect side dish for barbecue or dairy-free mac and cheese.
 With a slight sweetness by way of dried cranberries, they have a lovely rounded flavor.
 Vegan & gluten-free.

-When we were in North Carolina, I couldn’t wait to have some real Southern-style collard greens.
+When we were in North Carolina, I couldn’t wait to have some real Southern-style greens.

-But the first way that I came to know and love collard greens was slow cooked at soul food restaurants in Los Angeles.
+But the first way that I came to know and love collards was slow cooked at soul food restaurants in Los Angeles.
 Steamed piles of smoky greens would accompany barbecue or mac and cheese.